bhagyesh8877/xenon/README.md

-You can see the project from above link.
+You can run this project by following cmd

-"            "
+npm install ===>  npm start

-you can run this project by following cmd npm start
+screenshots are added in the separate folder.